Software Acquisition

 Q: Are SWP programs required to use a certain contract strategy/type?

-A: No. Modular contracting is the preferred approach for acquiring major software IT systems in accordance with 41 U.S.C. §2308 and FAR Part 39.103.
-SWP may leverage the full range of FAR and Non-FAR contract strategies to acquire and deliver the software capabilities.
+A: Commercial Solutions Opening and Other Transactions are the default solicitation and award approaches for acquring capabilities under the SWP.
+Modular contracting is the preferred approach for acquiring major software IT systems in accordance with 41 U.S.C. §2308 and FAR Part 39.103.
 See the SWP Contract Strategies page for more information.

 Q: What Agile language should I put in my SOO/SOW/Contract?